 “Mouse!”
 Haelle beamed at him from where she was sitting on a work bench.
 “I have your breakfast.
 Greig and Silveo brought it up this morning.”

 Fiercely hungry after all his exercise, Mouse crossed the crowded room and hopped up next to her.
-“How goes it today?” he asked, accepting the basket with a murmur of thanks and digging eagerly in.
+“How goes it today?” he asked, accepting the basket with a murmur of thanks and digging eagerly inside it.

 Working in the space beside them, Gedanon Swordmaster stood up and flexed his back with a scowl.
 “As well as it ever does,” the grumpy Ihran replied.